Authors of section

 Closure with local or free flaps is typically appropriate for larger and more complicated wounds, once they have been adequately debrided.

-It is important to close a complex wound promptly rather than leave it open and risk superinfection.
+It is important to close a complex wound promptly rather than to leave it open and risk superinfection.

 infection